SYNchroACK/intelmq/docs/proposal.md

 # Discuss with Aaron

-* missing concept: every bot MUST have a self-test and stats-component.
+* Aaron: missing concept: every bot MUST have a self-test and stats-component.
 This can be used for the ctl tool to check if the internal state of a bot is OK.
+ * Tomas: need clarification from Aaron
+* Aaron: process manager is independent of run mode (in an abstract sense).
+Let's keep this separated.
+ * Tomas: dont understand this comment.
+This comment is on a Process management section which does not mention anything about run modes.